Publications & Academic Work

 Email: dabagh_safaa@smc.edu

-Teaching Institutions: Santa Monica College, West Los Angeles College, Loyola Marymount University, Joyce University of Nursing and Health Sciences, UCLA
+Teaching Institutions: Santa Monica College, West Los Angeles College, Loyola Marymount University, Joyce University of Nursing and Health Sciences

 Download CV